Belarus dissident’s ‘confession’ video suggests coercion and torture, experts and advocates say

 The detained journalist’s demeanor in the video alarmed his father, Dzmitry, who told Reuters that his son’s nose appeared to have been broken, “because the shape of it is changed,” and that his remarks were out of character.

 “It’s not his words, it’s not his intonation of speech, he is acting very reserved, and you can see he is nervous,” Dzmitry Protasevich said.
-“My son cannot admit to creating the mass disorders because he just didn’t do any such thing.”
+“My son cannot admit to creating the mass disorders, because he just didn’t do any such thing.”

 In the video, Protasevich’s face appears to be marked with abrasions and bruises, suggesting that authorities subjected him to “torture or other ill-treatment” before recording the supposed confession, Amnesty International spokesman Alexander Artemyev told The Washington Post.